INCF/neurohdf/doc/source/cookbook_spatiotempo.rst

 for 2 spatial axes, it would be shape (3,3).
 The zooms define the spatial resolution.
 Individual components `can be extracted <https://github.com/matthew-brett/transforms3d/blob/master/transforms3d/affines.py>`_.

 The *axes_semantics* refers to the output of the affine transformation.
-The spatial axes should be aligned with the corresponding spatial axes of the *Region*.
+The spatial axes (kind: spatial) should be aligned with the corresponding spatial axes of the *Region*.
+They should be be ordered, i.e. the first spatial axes of the *Region* corresponds to the axis with index 1 in our case.

 Open Questions: